meilisearch/integration-guides/guides/pre-release-week.md

 - In each integration repository, create a draft PR modifying the old version of MeiliSearch into the future release version.
 The branch name originating this PR should be `bump-meilisearch-v*.*.*`.
 In most cases, only the `README.md` file changes.

 - Create a draft PR in the [meilisearch-digitalocean](https://github.com/meilisearch/meilisearch-digitalocean) repository modifying the old MeiliSearch version **into the RC version**.
-This branch originating the PR should be named `bump-meilisearch-v*.*.*-test`.
+This branch originating the PR should be named `bump-meilisearch-v*.*.*-rc`.
 This branch is only created for test purposes and will be closed at the end of the pre-release week.

 ## 🧪 Testing